 Tissue Engineering for Drug Development and Substance Testing

-TEDD was established together with the introduction of 3D cell cultures technologies to wider audience.
-The goal of us is to support development of these complex tissue systems and implement it into the routine application.
-In order to maximize the success, cooperation of partners with complementary skills –academia, industry (in particular biotechnology, pharmaceutical, medtech and cosmetics companies) and clinics is required.
-3D cell culture became a widely acceptable and desirable technology, however it did not yet reach its full potential.
-Therefore, further efforts should be made to maintain progress of 3D cell technologies development.
-The goal of us is to support the 3R principles implementation and introduction of 3D cell culture technologies as alternative for animal testing which can be used in your company.
+TEDD was established together with the introduction of 3D cell cultures technologies to the wider audience.
+The goal of us is to support the development of these complex tissue systems and implement it into the routine application.
+In order to maximize the success, a cooperation of partners with complementary skills –academia, industry (in particular biotechnology, pharmaceutical, medtech and cosmetics companies) and clinics is required.
+3D cell culture became a widely acceptable and desirable technology, however, it did not yet reach its full potential.
+Therefore, further efforts should be made to maintain the progress of 3D cell technologies development.
+The goal of us is to support the 3R principles implementation and the introduction of 3D cell culture technologies as the alternative for animal testing which can be used in your company.

 Animals are currently used in studies, where an absolute requirement for tissue-specific information is needed, such as in drug efficacy and toxicity testing.
-For example in cancer research, tumor is established in rodent models by either surgically implanting tumor cells, patient derived xenografts (PDX) or creating genetically-engineered animals that spontaneously develop human-like tumors.
-However, animal testing often fails to predict the effects of drugs on human.
+For example in cancer research, the tumour is established in rodent models by either surgically implanting tumour cells, patient-derived xenografts (PDX) or creating genetically-engineered animals that spontaneously develop human-like tumours.
+However, animal testing often fails to predict the effects of drugs on a human.
 Moreover, the use of animals in research, teaching and testing is an important ethical and political issue, because many of these experiments cause pain to the animals involved or reduce their quality of life.

 We combines diverse skills through integrative cooperation among the partners to form a powerful and successful network.

 Our competencies include:

 - 3D cell and tissue models

 - Molecular reporter systems

 The competence center is an important platform from which 3D cell culture technology can be actively influenced.
 Regular events and activities at national and international level ensure exchange and progress.